KeshaviPatil/Frontend-Projects/README.md

-#PharmaEasy-Clone
+Amazon-Clone
-A frontend clone of E-commerce website of PharmaEasy.
+A frontend clone of E-commerce website of Amazon.
 This is created using HTML,CSS and Vanilla Javascript .

-#Technologies:
+Technologies:
 HTML5
 CSS3
 CSS Animations